The fundamental building blocks of matter and atomic theory have...

 The choice of gamma radiation for medical tracers is deliberate and based on specific criteria.
 Its weak ionizing power means minimal tissue damage, while its strong penetrating ability allows external detection.
 This balance makes it ideal for diagnostic procedures where radiation must exit the body to be measured.

 Understanding radiation safety is crucial in medical applications.
-The concepts of irradiation and contamination must be carefully managed in medical settings to protect both patients and healthcare workers.
+The concepts of irradiation (exposure to radiation) and contamination (presence of unwanted radioactive materials) must be carefully managed in medical settings to protect both patients and healthcare workers.

 The principles of radiation protection involve understanding both irradiation and contamination risks.
 Cosmic rays, which are high-energy particles from space, represent a natural source of radiation exposure that adds to our background radiation dose.